websecurify/node-vortex/README.md

 # Introduction

 Vortex is a virtual machine management tool.
 It is similar to [Vagrant](http://vagrantup.com/).
 The rationale for writing this tool is to enable better management of development and production infrastructure at the same time.
-We could not easily achieve this with Vagrant so the this tool was written to fill the gap.
+We, [Websecurify](http://www.websecurify.com), could not easily achieve this with Vagrant so the this tool was written to fill the gap.

 You can do the following things with Vortex: